 This one just feels like the sequel to “All I Wanna Do.”
-We are not sure if that was the intention, but it’s got that same happy go lucky groove that people loved from he first big hit.
-The song was released on Sheryl Crow’s spectacular country themed record Feels Like Home.
-The album released in 2013, is Sheryl Crow’s last album release as of this writing in 2016.
+We are not sure if that was the intention, but it’s got that same happy-go-lucky groove that people loved from the first big hit.
+The song was released on Sheryl Crow’s spectacular country-themed record Feels Like Home.
+The album was released in 2013.

 # 5 – Superstar

 Once again, Sheryl Crow demonstrated on this great track her 1970’s inspired roots.
 The electric piano was such a prominent sound during the early Sheryl Crow years.
 Its featured prominently throughout this great track.
 The hot intro leads the listener into a grooving verse that explodes into a dynamic chorus that just bleeds 1970s soul.
 You can hear echoes of the Rolling Stones in the rhythm.
 And that ain’t a bad thing!

 If you were raised in the 1960s or 1970s, the one band that you could not help being inspired by was The Beatles.
 The title track from Sheryl Crow’s Wildflower album is a divine acoustic performance wrapped in slow heart-warming strings that pay homage to the 1960s.
 On the track “Wildflower,” Sheryl Crow sings at the top of her register in a bittersweet voice that resonates well within the lyrical identity of the song.
 Wildflower was a moment in time that showed the definite maturation of a great artist.

 # 3 – Diamond Road